JellyRollJunior/socket-lovers/README.md

         - client: immediately add to chats on event received
     - refresh button(?)

+- todo
+    - bug: chats scroll x + scroll y

 - questions
     - what happens on sending message to invalid chatId that was deleted?
-    - take a look at the socket error handling
+    - take a look at the socket error handling`
-- login -> failed to fetch error
-- bug -> invalid id shit is broken

 #### Data